 We would need clear evidence of a need of a generic nesting mechanism (e.g., informed by NN-based filtering studies)

-Revisit this aspect and try to have a clear decision a group: Do we continue to stick to the design principle of not extending SEI messages?
-Probably put this as an agenda item to a joint meeting with parent bodies.
-However, we do not plan to act on this proposal at this meeting regardless of the outcome of that discussion.
+There was discussion on this aspect and it was intended to have a clear decision a group: Do we continue to stick to the design principle of not extending SEI messages?

+Discussed in joint meeting on Tuesday.
+It was suggested to continue with the intent to not significantly extend existing SEI messages (at least if there was not a clear plan to do so that was established in advance, and that the existence of a reserved value is not sufficient to indicate such a plan).
+A NOTE in the text to describe future plans could be an approach to consider for new SEI messages.

+Further study on the technical aspects of the proposal

 JVET-V0061 AHG9: Display orientation information SEI message [Y. He, M. Coban, M. Karczewicz (Qualcomm), J. Boyce (Intel)]

 This contribution was discussed in sesssion 9 at 1600 on Thursday 22 April 2021 (chaired by GJS).